scala/scala3/docs/docs/reference/contextual-repr/extension-methods.md

 ### Representatives for Extension Methods

-Representatives that define extension methods can also be defined without a `for` clause.
+Representatives that define extension methods can also be defined without an `of` clause.
 E.g.,

 ```scala
 repr StringOps {